liberty-rising/DocShow-AI/README.md

 # docshowai

-This repository contains a Streamlit frontend and a FastAPI backend.
+This repository contains a React frontend and a FastAPI backend.
 Below are instructions for setting up the development environment using Docker Compose.

 ## Prerequisites